daronphang/programming-resources/CSS/scrolling.md

 ### scrollTop

-Number of pixels that an element's content is scrolled vertically i.e. dinstance from the element's top to its topmost visible content.
+Number of pixels that an element's content is scrolled vertically i.e. distance from the element's top to its topmost visible content.
 When an element does not generate a vertical scrollbar, its scrollTop value is 0.